 One of the main concerns that people have when thinking of leaving teaching is the financial implication.
 Money worries are one of the main barriers to leaving teaching, and many will remain in a toxic work environment, in a job they hate and which is making them ill, because they insist, “I can’t afford to take a pay cut!”

 “I’m desperate to jump but have so many anxieties about making the leap.
 The time pressure doesn’t help.
 I know I can’t be there in September for my own sanity so searching for jobs and stressing about deadlines for applications.
 Worrying about making the wrong decision just to get out quick.
 Loss of pay.
 All a massive worry.
-But the long and short of it is, I can’t continue.”(From my Facebook page, Thinking of Leaving Teaching.)
+But the long and short of it is, I can’t continue.”Comment from Thinking of Leaving Teaching.

 You may be thinking of going part-time, doing supply teaching or getting a job outside of teaching.
 However, the reality is you most probably won’t find a job that pays as much as your teaching job to begin with especially if, like me, you were UPS3 with responsibilities.
 In response to the common retort, “I can’t afford to take a pay cut!”, my question is, “Have you actually written down your outgoings?
 Many people haven’t.